Hormonal evaluation studies identify hormonal imbalances that may impair your fertility.

 Do these blood tests have to be done on certain days of my menstrual cycle?

 Yes.
-Your hormone levels change throughout your cycle and have to be measured at specific times to diagnosis an imbalance.
-Your doctor or nurse will tell you exactly when to have each test done.
+Your hormone levels change throughout your cycle and must be measured at specific times to diagnose an imbalance.
+Your doctor or nurse will tell you exactly when to complete each test.

 What is the normal level for each hormone?

-The “normal” levels vary by laboratory, so you’ll have to discuss these values and your results with your doctor or nurse.
+The “normal” levels vary by laboratory, so you must discuss these values and your results with your doctor or nurse.

 - Anti-Mullerian Hormone (AMH) levels